reanahub/docs.reana.io/docs/administration/configuration/configuring-compute-backends/index.md

   set this variable based on the cluster node flavours you have in your system and the typical user workflow memory needs.

-- The maximum memory limit a user can request is governed by the Helm value [`kubernetes_jobs_max_user_memory_limit`](https://github.com/reanahub/reana/tree/master/helm/reana).
+- Starting from REANA 0.7.4, the maximum memory limit a user can request is governed by the Helm value [`kubernetes_jobs_max_user_memory_limit`](https://github.com/reanahub/reana/tree/master/helm/reana).
   For example, you can allow users to request up to 10 GiB of memory even though the default is 4 GiB.
-If a user would request more than this value, the job would not be accepted.
+If a user requests more than this value, the job is rejected.

-- The default runtime limit for user job containers is governed by the Helm value [`kubernetes_jobs_timeout_limit`](https://github.com/reanahub/reana/tree/master/helm/reana).
+- Starting from REANA 0.8.1, the default runtime limit for user job containers is governed by the Helm value [`kubernetes_jobs_timeout_limit`](https://github.com/reanahub/reana/tree/master/helm/reana).
   If a user job exceeds this limit, the user job will be terminated and an